Greetings from the Black Hills!

 Hike the Cathedral Spires trail around to the backside of the spires.
 Hike up the Gully between Spires 3 and 4.
 A short stretch of 4th class or possibly low 5th class leads to a high saddle between the spires - rope up if you feel uncomfortable.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Spire Four:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Spire Four:

 Featured Route For Spire Four

 Spire Four 5.4 4a 12 IV 10 VD 3c South Dakota

 : ... : Spire Four